-Service-Learning Trips are travel experiences in which students, faculty and staff serve in communities while immersing themselves in a culture different than their own.
-These trips include cross-cultural training before travel, conversational meetings during travel, and debriefings after travel.
-Recent trip destinations have included Cactus, TX; Los Angeles, California; San Jose Succotz, Belize; Orealla, Guyana; Johannesburg, South Africa; and Poznan, Poland.
+Faith Works Trips are travel experiences in which students, faculty and staff serve in communities while immersing themselves in a culture different than their own.
+These trips include cross-cultural training before travel, and debriefings during and after travel.
+Recent trip destinations have included Cactus, TX; Los Angeles, California; San Jose Succotz, Belize; Orealla, Guyana; Johannesburg, South Africa; Reykjavik, Iceland; and Poznan, Poland.
 All trips require attendance at information sessions, as well as four weeks of cross- cultural training during the spring semester.
 Crossing Cultures Credit is available with each trip.
 Crossing Cultures Credits are required of all students as a condition of graduation.